-Tax measures (deferrals, reductions)

-- Employers that are "directly and significantly" affected by tax payments can apply for a deferral of tax payments due by 31 March 2021 until 30 June 2021.
-Likewise, employers may apply to reduce their "advance tax payments" on 2021 corporate tax, meaning they will pay a smaller proportion of their total tax bill until 31 December 2021. - □ From 1 January 2021, the regular VAT rate of 19% will apply again, replacing the decreased VAT rate of 16% that was applicable from 1 July 2020 until 31 December 2020. - Financial authorities will generally continue to refrain from enforcement measures in connection with taxes and will not apply penalty surcharges for late payments until 30 June 2021, provided that taxes have not been paid due to an undue burden on the relevant company. - Special bonus payments and extra allowances of up to €1,500 paid out to employees between 1 March 2020 and 30 June 2021 continue to be tax exempt, provided that they are paid due to COVID-19 and in addition to already agreed remuneration. - Several Government-sponsored loan and financial support programmes are available, generally aimed at providing companies with easy and quick access to financial support, loans and securities. - □ In order to reduce the income loss of employees, employers can choose to supplement short-time work benefits paid by the Unemployment Agency ("Supplements") (see "Reduction in pay and/or hours" section below).
-Supplements are tax-free, provided that they do not bring the employee's salary to more than 80% of their former net income and are paid between 29 February 2020 and 31 December 2021. - The option of a tax loss carry-back (steuerlicher Verlustrücktrag) has again been expanded and increased for 2020 and 2021 from €5 million to €10 million in the case of a single tax assessment, or, from €10 million to €20 million in the case of a joint tax assessment.

-Social Security measures (deferrals, reductions)

-- The full reimbursement of Social Security contributions during short-time work has been extended until 30 June 2021 (see "Reduction in pay" below). - Employers affected by the COVID-19 crisis can also apply for a deferral of payment of Social Security contributions from health insurance companies.
+Tax measures (deferrals, reductions) Employers that are "directly and significantly" affected by tax payments can apply for a deferral of tax payments due by 31 March 2021 until 30 June 2021.
+Likewise, employers may apply to reduce their "advance tax payments" on 2021 corporate tax, meaning they will pay a smaller proportion of their total tax bill until 31 December 2021.
+Financial authorities will generally continue to refrain from enforcement measures until 30 September 2021 in connection with taxes due by 30 June 2021 and will not apply penalty surcharges for late payments due by 30 June 2021, provided that taxes have not been paid due to an undue burden on the relevant company.
+Special bonus payments and extra allow ances of up to €1,500 paid out to employees betw een 1 March 2020 and 31 March 2022 continue to be tax exempt, provided that they are paid due to COVID-19 and in addition to already agreed remuneration.
+Several Government-sponsored loan and financial support programmes are available, generally aimed at providing companies with easy and quick access to financial support, loans and securities.
+In order to reduce the income loss of employees, employers can choose to supplement short-time work benefits paid by the Unemployment Agency ("Supplements") (see "Reduction in pay and/or hours" section below).
+Supplements are tax-free, provided that they do not bring the employee's salary to more than 80% of their former net income and are paid betw een 29 February 2020 and 1 January 2022.
+There is an option of a tax loss carry-back (steuerlicher Verlustrücktrag) for 2020 and 2021 of up to $\in 10$ million, in the case of a single tax assessment or $\in 20$ million, in the case of a joint tax assessment.
+Social Security measures (deferrals, reductions) The full reimbursement of Social Security contributions for employees under short-time work has been extended until 30 September 2021 (see "Reduction in pay" below).
+Employers affected by the COVID-19 crisis can also apply for a deferral of payment of Social Security contributions payable for the months up to June 2021.